siege-media/kob-automation/README.md

 While were at it, let’s create a Programmable Search Engine ID needed as a parameter in our API call: https://cse.google.com/all

+You'll need these values available as environment variables when constructing the API query URL.